 Guided Snowshoeing

 Your holiday includes 4 guided snowshoeing excursions.
-Weather permitting, these are generally provided on Sundays, Mondays, Tuesdays and Thursdays by the hotel’s hiking guides, usually Stefan, owner of the hotel.
+These are generally provided on Sundays, Mondays, Tuesdays and Thursdays by the hotel’s hiking guides, usually Stefan, owner of the hotel.
 Simply sign up the evening before.
 Typically, the first guided excursion will be relatively leisurely.
 Thereafter, they are likely to be more moderate in grade, as the shorter routes are easier to self-guide.
 Below, you can get a taste of what a moderate itinerary might entail in terms of ascent, distance and duration.
 Snowshoes are available to hire at the hotel at about €6 per day.

 HQ-Drumlerhof-23-©Tiberio-Sorvillo_63A0306